Tvirus5087/WhispersOfMara/README.md

 Depending on your **Wabbajack** version, you may need to download **Fertility Adventures** ahead of time due to Google Drive compatibility issues, Not required in latest update during testing:
 👉 [Download Fertility Adventures](https://drive.google.com/file/d/1pnknKi2xO2GW7G3maOp63QsWyyi6L3Og/view?usp=drive_link)

-👉 Updating to version 15: This Version should be considered in "alpha" state.
+👉 Updating to version 15: This Version should be considered in "Beta" state.
 While you can play it, it is essentially a complete rebuild and I may have forgotten some patches or something.
 Please place an Issue report on github.
+When first launching 15 Beta (for the first time at least) it is recommended not to tab to other windows or similar.
+You will need to build shader cache and tabbing out during that process can leave you with an all black screen.
+If that happens open task manager and wait to see the CPU use drop significantly then restart skyrim.

 👉  Please login to Skyrim original game and download Rare Curios from the Creation club to ensure you have the correct version.
 Your original Skyrim directory should have ccbgssse037-curios.esl and ccbgssse037-curios.bsa or crashes may occur.
 I uploaded an image here for you to see which one: https://github.com/Tvirus5087/WhispersOfMara/blob/main/Correct%20Curios.png
 ---